 “I just learned about it last year.
 After George Floyd’s murder, racism became a heavy topic.
 I believe that because many black people felt the same sense of anger after Floyd’s death.
 We all collectively decided to highlight Juneteenth and its need for celebration in America.”

-Why don’t many Americans have much knowledge of Juneteenth despite this being commemorated since 1866?
+Why don’t many Americans have much knowledge of Juneteenth?

 I turned to my grandmothers for answers to find out that they both share similar recollections.

 “I didn’t know about it until last year.
 They never taught us about it in schools back in the day,” my maternal grandma revealed.

 My paternal grandmother echoed the experience.
 “All I knew is that it was segregation, and that’s all I was taught.
 My mother went to Tuskegee, that’s when we learned black history, but I didn’t learn about Galveston and Juneteenth at home.”

 My paternal grandmother, who attended Catholic School growing up, remembered that nun mentioned that the Catholic Church has schools for the white kids and the black kids in the south.

 “I objected.
 I thought that was wrong.
 I stood up, and we got into a conversation.
 They mentioned how slavery and teaching kids separately was okay.
 I almost had to go to the principal’s office because I was so upset about that.”

 My paternal grandfather, who also faced the harsh reality of segregation, said that

 “Attending a segregated school, you talk about ‘Black History’.
 Understanding Black history became significant about Juneteenth.
 Back then, it did not have this significance from the standpoint that it does now.”